atata-framework/atata.io/components/select.md

 Represents the select control.
 By default is being searched by the label.
 It is possible to select an option by the text or value.
-By default selects by the text.
+Default selection is performed by text.

 ```html
 <select id="brand">